jimtrey7/tutorial/README.md

-# tutorial for setting up an using GitHub
+# tutorial for setting up and using GitHub